Office of Registration & Scheduling Services

 For detailed information regarding registration, fees, and billing, visit the Office of Registration and Scheduling Services website at www.usm.maine.edu/reg or contact program offices.

-Matriculated graduate students may register for courses during an advance registration period.
+Matriculated and currently enrolled graduate students may register for courses during an advance registration period.
 Advance registration for the spring semester is conducted in November, and for the fall semester is conducted in April.
-Matriculated students are encouraged to register during the advance periods to increase the probability that they will obtain desired courses.
+Current students are encouraged to register during the advance periods to increase the probability that they will obtain desired courses.
 No payment of tuition or fees is due during advance registration.
 For information regarding payment of bills, see the Financial Information section.

 Note: For the purpose of eligibility for graduate assistantships, financial aid, or veterans benefits, credits required for full-time status may differ.
 Please consult the Office of Graduate Studies, Student Financial Services, or the Veterans Services Office for current requirements.

 The definition of satisfactory progress towards the completion of a degree is determined by the particular graduate program.
-However, at the end of any semester in which the cumulative GPA falls below 3.0 (B average) the student will be placed on probation by the Office of Graduate Studies and must bring the cumulative GPA to 3.0 level within the time set by the graduate program (up to two semesters) or the student will be withdrawn from the program.
+However, at the end of any semester in which the cumulative GPA falls below 3.0 (B average), the student will be placed on academic probation by the Dean or designee of the Dean of the college, school, or division and must bring the cumulative GPA to 3.0 level within the time set by the graduate program (up to two semesters) or the student will be withdrawn from the program.

 The development of original thinking and intellectual honesty are regarded as central to a graduate education.
 Although in the pursuit of these goals, students will continually consult existing works, it is expected that they will acknowledge the debt owed to others by citing all sources.